• Skip to main content

 • Daytime sleepiness

 OSA occurs when the airway is blocked during sleep, leading to breathing interruptions such as snoring or pauses.
 Allergies can contribute to OSA by causing nasal congestion, but they may also irritate the tonsils or adenoids, which can swell and obstruct the airway, worsening OSA.
+In some cases, individuals with ear pain after tubes may also experience worsened nasal and airway issues, which can indirectly affect OSA symptoms.

 Treatment Options for Sleep Apnea and Allergies

 Allergies can disrupt sleep, but it’s important to distinguish whether they are temporary or contribute to a more serious condition like sleep apnea.
+Additionally, symptoms such as trouble swallowing thyroid can sometimes indicate underlying issues that may affect sleep quality.

 If you suspect your nighttime allergy symptoms are worsening sleep-disordered breathing, getting tested is a crucial first step.
 A simple home sleep apnea test can help identify underlying issues, though a complete sleep study may sometimes be necessary.